ASCE Orange County Mentorship Program

 Mentorship Kick-off Event

-The Kick-off event will announce Mentor/Protégé pairings as well as provide an opportunity for mentors and protégés to get know each other and start building the framework for their relationship.
+The Kick-off event will announce Mentor/Protégé pairings as well as provide an opportunity for mentors and protégés to get to know each other and start building the framework for their relationship.
 This will be an ideal time for mentors and protégés to establish their goals for the year. the program.
-Mentors and protégés wills select their top three choices.
+Mentors and protégés will select their top three choices.

 Mid-Year Check-In Event

 The Mid-Year Check-In will serve as a method to further strengthen relationships built while providing an opportunity for adjustments and evaluation of individual goals set forth during the Kick-Off event.
 The event will also assess the effectiveness of the mentorship program, resources, and mentoring relationships.

 This event concludes the program year and provides an opportunity to show appreciation to those who have participated.
 This event will be social and will include an opportunity to provide feedback for improving future program years as new mentor and protégé relationships are paired and developed.